awsdocs/amazon-dynamodb-developer-guide/doc_source/iam-policy-separate-environments.md

 # IAM Policy to Separate DynamoDB Environments in the Same AWS Account<a name="iam-policy-separate-environments"></a>

 Suppose that you have separate environments where each environment maintains its own version of a table named `ProductCatalog`\.
 If you create two `ProductCatalog` tables in the same AWS account, work in one environment might affect the other environment because of the way that permissions are set up\.
-For example, the quotas on the number of concurrent control plane operations \(such as `CreateTable`\) are set at the AWS account level\.
+For example, quotas on the number of concurrent control plane operations \(such as `CreateTable`\) are set at the AWS account level\.

 As a result, each action in one environment reduces the number of operations available in the other environment\.
 There is also a risk that the code in one environment might accidentally access tables in the other environment\.